The author's kids learn from an Oxbow Farm educator. Credit: Devon Hammer

 Hopeful for the future

-Learning about the work they do to make a positive impact on our environment, how they inspire youth to be earth ambassadors and their support for people in need through hunger-relief programs, I couldn't help but feel optimistic.
+Learning about the work Oxbow does to make a positive impact on our environment, how the staff inspire youth to be earth ambassadors and their support for people in need through hunger-relief programs, I couldn't help but feel optimistic.
 It was an experience we won’t soon forget, and the kids are already asking to go back.

 If you go...